Rayden2015/requirement-analysis/README.md

 - Implementation and testing: maintain traceability to code and tests; refine details
 - Deployment and maintenance: manage evolving requirements and feedback from production

+## Why is Requirement Analysis Important?

+Good software rarely happens by accident.
+Requirement Analysis gives teams a shared map of what to build and why, before they spend time and money writing code.
+A few reasons it matters so much in the SDLC:

+- Clarity and alignment: It turns scattered ideas into clear, testable expectations.
+Stakeholders, designers, and engineers can all point to the same source of truth and agree on what “done” really means.

+- Risk and cost control: The cheapest time to catch misunderstandings is at the start.
+By validating needs early, teams avoid scope creep, rework, and late surprises that blow up timelines and budgets.

+- Better architecture and quality: Understanding performance, security, compliance, and scalability requirements upfront guides sound architectural choices.
+This leads to systems that are not just functional, but robust under real-world constraints.

+- Testability and transparency: Well‑written requirements translate naturally into acceptance criteria and test cases.
+This tightens feedback loops, improves coverage, and makes progress visible to non-technical stakeholders.

+- Sustainable change: As needs evolve, managed requirements and traceability make it possible to assess impact quickly, prioritize with confidence, and update plans without chaos.